HardikSoni30/Reinforcement-Learning/README.md

 ## Motivation

-The motivation for this project is drawn from the [Gymnasium FrozenLake tutorial]([https://www.gymlibrary.com](https://gymnasium.farama.org/tutorials/training_agents/FrozenLake_tuto/#sphx-glr-tutorials-training-agents-frozenlake-tuto-py)/), which provides a foundational understanding of practical implementations.
+The motivation for this project is drawn from the [Gymnasium FrozenLake tutorial](https://gymnasium.farama.org/tutorials/training_agents/FrozenLake_tuto/#sphx-glr-tutorials-training-agents-frozenlake-tuto-py/), which provides a foundational understanding of practical implementations.
 This repository aims to extend that knowledge by implementing several algorithms and evaluating their performance in a controlled environment.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - OpenAI Gym for the FrozenLake environment.
 - Reinforcement learning literature and resources.

+### Books
+  - Reinforcement Learning: An Introduction by Sutton and Barto, see [pdf](http://incompleteideas.net/book/RLbook2020.pdf)
+  - The Art of Reinforcement Learning by Michael Hu, see [link](https://doi.org/10.1007/978-1-4842-9606-6)

 Feel free to explore the code, run experiments, and contribute to improving the algorithms!
 ```